telerik/blazor-docs/themes/form-elements.md

 The [UI for Blazor Themes]({%slug general-information/themes%}) provide classes that you can use to style elements on the page so they can match the used Telerik Theme.

-The Themes are shared with the Kendo library and you can reuse any existing knowledge about the classes that are available.
-This article will provide several examples of how you can style generic elements through the Telerik Themes so they match the colors and styling of the Telerik components, and so they look the same across browsers.
+>tip The UI for Blazor Themes are shared with the Kendo library - you can apply any previous knowledge about Kendo UI products.

+This article provides several examples of how you can use the Telerik Themes to style generic elements.
+These styled generic elements will:

+* match the colors and styling of the Telerik components

+* look the same across browsers

+Select one of the following links to see the example:

 * [Checkboxes](#checkboxes)
 * [Radio Buttons](#radio-buttons)